glimpse-project/glimpse-training-data/README.md

 train_joint_params /path/to/glimpse-training-data/pre-processed/test-render \
                    joint-param-training \
                    /path/to/glimpse-training-data/joint-maps/2018-08-joint-map.json \
-                   joint-params.json -f -- tree0.json tree1.json tree2.json
+                   joint-params.json --fast -- tree0.json tree1.json tree2.json
 ```

 _Note: the YEAR-MONTH prefix for the chosen joint-map should typically match
 the -to-YEAR-MONTH-rdt-map.json suffix of the label map used when running
 the pre-processor._

-The `-f` option is shorthand for `--fast` which means the tool will train with
+The `-f,--fast` option tells the tool to train with the assumption that
-the assumption that `infer_joints_fast()` is going to be used at runtime
+`_infer_fast()` is going to be used at runtime instead of using mean shift
-instead of using mean shift (slow) and in this case won't output bandwidth
+(slow) and in this case won't output bandwidth parameters.

-parameters.
+*Note: also beware that the thresholds derived by this tool for clustering
+aren't re-usable between the mean shity `_infer()` and `_infer_fast()`, so
+it's not recommended to run without `--fast` and use the same config for
+comparing the fast/slow inference paths*

 # Convert .json trees to .rdt for runtime usage